 As noted, STEM initiatives are a large part of the focus areas of the recently developed Distinctively Wayne State University, Strategic Plan 2016 - 2021.
 A key resource needed to implement these STEM initiatives is the construction of a Laboratory Classroom building that will foster new methods in educating our STEM undergraduate majors.
 This directly impacts the State's ecomomy because many studies show that increased focus on STEM fields will be critical in maintaining and advancing Michigan's economy, which is presumably the reason that one of the State's performance funding metric is the number of STEM degrees awarded.
+Further, the Bureau of Labor Statistics reported earlier this year that of the State's engineers 70 percent of them are employed in the Detroit area.
+The same report highlights that, on average, Detroit area engineer's annual salaries are 3 percent higher than the State as a whole.
 Not only will this new facility enable us to develop new science education curricula, it will also be essential in attracting and retaining science and technology majors and increasing the University's capacity to produce more STEM graduates.

 When initially planned, the project was envisioned as new construction to provide teaching laboratories and support facilities for various academic programs and course offerings in physics, engineering, computer science, psychology, nutrition and food science, and biological science, for a cost of \$20.0 million.
 When the State Budget Office evaluated the project, it scored well, accumulating 123 points, ranking fifth among twelve University projects submitted during the 2015 fiscal year planning cycle.
-Last year, a new opportunity developed in which the University was able to propose renovating and repurposing an existing structure, the Science and Engineering Library, rather than building a new STEM Innovation Learning Center.
-When scored, the project accumulated 134 points but still fell short of those projects that did receive State funding support.
-With this 2017 fiscal year Project Request, we continue to propose the renovation of the University's Science and Engineering Library and repurposing it as a STEM Innovation Learning Center.
+For the 2016 and 2017 fiscal year planning cycle, to the University proposed renovating and repurposing an existing structure, the Science and Engineering Library, rather than building a new STEM Innovation Learning Center.
+When scored, the project accumulated 134 points for FY16 and 146 for FY17, placing it in third for FY17 funding..
+Desipite placing third among the State's universities, the STEM Innovation Learning Center was not funded.
+With this 2018 fiscal year Project Request, Wayne State University continues to propose the renovation of the University's Science and Engineering Library and repurposing it as a STEM Innovation Learning Center.